saras152/myBehavioralCloningProject/README.md

 At the end of every change, I was running the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track.

 I realized that the input data quality has a great deal of effect on the model's training.
 I tried to capture fresh data with only recoveries from the sides of the roads, at turns and at places where track might not have side lines.
-This data is surprizingly a small set, and took only 1/4th the time it took for my earlier data set.
+This data is surprizingly a small set, and took only 1/4th the time compared to the time it took for my earlier data set.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.